TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/_index.md

 ## What's Extra in YSQL?

-Since YugabyteDB is a distributed SQL database, YSQL has a number of features that are not present in PostgreSQL, as summarized in the following table.
+Since ZNbaseDB is a distributed SQL database, YSQL has a number of features that are not present in PostgreSQL, as summarized in the following table.

 | YSQL Feature | Description |
 | :----------- | :---------- |